 A few weeks later proved that my suspicions were correct when I spied newly hatched chicks close to the other side of the fence.

-Never to miss a chance, Tammy and I began our careful approach in the fast dimming light to get shots of the chicks through the long grass, something that proved rather difficult.
+Never to miss a chance, I began my careful approach in the fast dimming light to get shots of the chicks through the long grass, something that proved rather difficult.
 I had seen them from the other side of the fence but do you think I could find them once I jumped over?

 I was being given the old dive bomb treatment from mum and dad and I was close to withdrawing but then something strange happened and the birds settled down very close to me and started attending their 3 chicks.
 I think it had something to do with it being so close to dark.